 Although his range of legal practice is broad, Mr. Kikawa has recently been particularly involved in matters falling within the areas set out below.

-Mr. Kikawa provides wide-ranging advice about the Premiums and Representations Act, Consumer Contract Act, Specified Commercial Transactions Act, Pharmaceuticals and Medical Devices Act, Medical Care Act, Health Promotion Act, Unfair Competition Prevention Act, Food Labeling Act, and related laws regulating the advertising and marketing activities of entities.
+Mr. Kikawa provides wide-ranging advice about the Premiums and Representations Act, Consumer Contract Act, Specified Commercial Transactions Act, Pharmaceuticals and Medical Devices Act, Health Promotion Act, Unfair Competition Prevention Act, Food Labeling Act, and related laws regulating advertising and marketing activities.

 E-commerce (Internet Business)

-Mr. Kikawa handles myriad legal issues arising from internet sales, web-media, portal sites, reservation sites, and other e-commerce.
-He has broad experience with the legal issues relating to e-commerce, including such legal services as reviews of advertising expression on product landing pages and web-media articles, drafting of use rules, privacy policies, and related agreements, and response to internet slander.
+Mr. Kikawa handles a myriad of legal issues arising from internet sales, web-media, portal sites, reservation sites, and other e-commerce activities.
+He has broad experience with the various legal issues relating to e-commerce, including providing such legal services as reviewing advertising expressions on product landing pages and web-media articles, drafting usage rules, privacy policies, and related agreements, and responding to internet slander.

 Immigration Control and Refugee Recognition Act

-When Mr. Kikawa was an officer in the Immigration Bureau of the Ministry of Justice, he was in charge of drafting the bill and dealing with the Diet for the 2009 revisions to the Immigration Control Act, and based on that experience gives advice regarding legal issues connected with visas for foreign employees, visas for foreign performers and presenters invited to events in Japan, and the Technical Internship Program.
+When Mr. Kikawa was an officer in the Immigration Bureau of the Ministry of Justice, he was in charge of drafting the bill and dealing with the Diet for the 2009 revisions to the Immigration Control Act, and based on that experience is regularly requested to advise on legal issues connected with visas for foreign employees, the Technical Internship Program and other matters.

 - Corporate Crisis Management Practice Group